Beginner’s Guide to Triggers in Google Tag Manager/

 August 4, 2016

 Google Tag Manager makes it extremely simple to track different user interactions.
 The user interactions can be observed via Google Tag Manager and tracked in Google Analytics by sending something called a “Google Analytics Event.”
 Google Analytics Events can be defined and configured in Tag Manager by having a combination of a tag, triggers, and variables.
-Read more on this post to better understand the underlying mechanism of Google Tag Manager.
-But essentially,
+Read more on this post to better understand the underlying mechanism of Google Tag Manager:

 - A tag is used to collect and report an interaction to Google Analytics, or some other reporting tool.